 - Car body filler.

-Detox your Home does not accept:
+Detox your Home

 - Containers larger than 20 litres or 20 kilograms